 - How will you use your education when you return to your home country?

-- What are your plans after finishing the degree?
+- What are your plans upon completing the Intensive English program?

 - Who is (financially) sponsoring your education?

-While the questions above are meant to give an idea as to what questions may be asked, actual interview questions may differ.
+The questions above are meant to give an idea as to what questions may be asked, and actual interview questions may differ.
+Students should be able to answer these types of questions, using a few short sentences.

 Please be aware that the visa officer is required to consider each applicant as a person who intends to stay permanently in the United States.
 It is the student’s responsibility to demonstrate that he or she has strong ties to his or her home country, and intends to return upon completing his or her studies.